 Configuring voice agents

 The API reference covers every field on the agent object.
 This page covers the parts that need more context than a schema can give: system prompt structure, tool configuration, and template variables.
-You can manage agents through the API or through Agent Studio.
+You can manage agents through the API or through Agent Infra.
 For working code examples (create, update, delete), see Agent API examples.Writing a system prompt

 A system prompt tells the agent who it is, how to talk, and what to do on the call.
 We recommend splitting it into five sections:| Section | Purpose |